 It would be preferable if you have access to user and entity behavior analytics (UEBA) solutions to make it easy to identify dubious activities and plug the vulnerabilities.
 However, there are things you can do put up a decent defense against cyber threats.
 It’s possible to fend off even the latest forms of cyber threats by adopting simple but essential measures discussed below.

-Arguably, the most important cybersecurity measure any company must implement is to provide security education and training.
+Arguably, the most important cybersecurity measures any company must implement is to provide security education and training.
 Making everyone in the organization well-versed with the threats (and the appropriate solutions to counter them) reduces the chances of falling prey to attacks significantly.

 People are regarded as the biggest security vulnerability in organizations.
-Unlike software that generally perform as they are configured, humans are prone to trickery.
+Unlike software that generally performs as they are configured, humans are prone to trickery.
 In particular, employees who have no inkling what a cyberattack looks like tend to facilitate the penetration.
 There are also those who are deceived into turning off precautionary measures.
 Classic examples of which are gullible employees who click on ads about winning the lottery or software that supposedly addresses the slow performance of their computers.
 After clicking these ads, they unwittingly end up installing malware into their system.

 Not all firewalls are the same, so you need to scrutinize your options carefully.
 Examine the features available and evaluate their reliability.
 Make sure you are getting a firewall that does more than perimeter-based defense something that has both client-side and network protection.
 Look for those that provide URL and attachment filtering, patch discovery, and DDoS protection.